bchabrier/domoja/README.md

 ------------
 This framework allows to create home automation applications.

-The server part is written in Typescript, while the GUI uses Angular and Iconic.
+The server part is written in Typescript, while the GUI uses Angular and Ionic.

 Here are some screenshots of the application: